AunaBlockchain/auna-sample-apps/oauth2/README.md

 # AUNA SDK Single SignOn examples

 AUNA OAuth2 integration examples.
-This samples explain how to call the generated OIDC provider for each DApp deployed in the AUNA ecosystem.
+This sample explains how to call the generated OIDC provider for each DApp deployed in the AUNA ecosystem.

 ## Samples